Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Tips.md

 from left recursion, `<Start> := <Part> <Start>;`, to right recursion, ``<Start> := <Start> <Part>;`.

-Here is the langague with the fix in it:
+Here is the language with the fix in it:

 ```text
 > (Start): 'a' => [A];